In this week’s newsletter, we cover City College's opposition to a protected bike lane and more.

-Ingleside’s tried and true neighborhood grocer Fruit Barn is open after a five-year hiatus now with the addition of a flower shop.
+Ingleside’s tried and true neighborhood grocer is open after a five-year hiatus with the addition of a new flower shop.

 The customers returned as if nothing ever happened.